kyma-incubator/examples/personservice/README.md

 Before deploying the provided files, you need to adapt them to your environment.
 Fields that require changes are flagged with `#changeme:`.
 The following changes are highlighted in `mongo-kubernetes-cluster1.yaml`:

-* You have to adjust the [APIRule](https://kyma-project.io/docs/components/api-gateway-v2/#custom-resource-api-rule) to reflect your clusterhost.
+* You have to adjust the [APIRule](https://kyma-project.io/docs/components/api-gateway-v2/#custom-resource-api-rule) to reflect your clusterdomain.
 To do so, search for the `host: personservice.{clusterdomain}` instruction flagged with `#changeme:` and replace the `{clusterdomain}` with your own cluster's domain.
 * You can adapt the deployment's pod spec to use your own docker image.
 To do so, search for the `image: "personservice/mongokubernetes:1.11.0"` instruction flagged with `#changeme:`  and replace the (working) standard image with your own.

 The following change is highlighted in `mongo-kubernetes-configmap-cluster.yaml`: